sig1nt/sig1nt.github.io/_posts/2024-10-24-ghidra-dyld-extraction.md

 > New in macOS Big Sur 11 beta, the system ships with a built-in dynamic linker cache of all system-provided libraries.
 As part of this change, copies of dynamic libraries are no longer present on the filesystem.
 Code that attempts to check for dynamic library presence by looking for a file at a path or enumerating a directory will fail.
 Instead, check for library presence by attempting to dlopen() the path, which will correctly check for the library in the cache.

 Instead of having the binaries themselves on disk, Apple has opted to package all of them into a "cache" file that will be immediately loaded into memory on startup.
 Since Apple controls the dynamic loader, it's able to intercept any `dlopen` or other attempts to link against the library and feed the cached version instead.
 This explains why `otool` thinks we're getting our libraries from that file location, even though they aren't there.
-Reading through others' thoughts on this, it seems to have some kind of security/performance implications, but I am always very suspicious of when those two things get waved around randomly.
+Reading through others' thoughts on this, it seems to have some kind of security/performance implications, but I am always very suspicious of when those two things get waved around randomly.[^1]

 # Ghidra To The Rescue